 The sixpence is a reference to the number that controls how Time is divided in this dimension.
 There are 60 seconds in a minute, 60 minutes in an hour, and 60 x 60 makes 360, the degrees of the circle, the pie of Time.
 This is why the number of man is expressed as 666.
 In other words, it’s nothing to do with Biblical devils, demons and apocalypses.
 That’s just to scare you off from studying the Mysteries.

 The pocketful of rye is a poetic nod towards what William Blake calls “the Saturnic mills” in his poem in which he wondered whether Jesus’s feet walked upon “England’s mountains green”.

-I call this seasonal mill on Earth the Windmill of the Year, and it is cognate with the stellar Wheel of Time in the heavens.
+The seasonal mill on Earth is the Windmill of the Year, and it is cognate with the stellar Wheel of Time in the heavens.
 Both wheels are governed by the great timekeeper, Saturn – hence “Saturnic mills”.